malthe/ts-postgres/README.md

 Query parameters use the format `$1`, `$2` etc.

-When a specific data type is not inferrable from the query, PostgreSQL uses `DataType.Text` as the default data type (which is mapped to the string type in TypeScript).
+When a specific data type can't be inferred from the query, PostgreSQL uses `DataType.Text` as the default data type (which is mapped to the string type in TypeScript).
 An explicit type can be provided in two different ways: